jako512/discourse/README.md

     juju deploy cs:/~natefinch/discourse
     juju expose discourse

+Note that it is normal and expected for the install process to take quite a long time.
+On an m1.small on AWS, it takes approximately 20 minutes from deploy to being able to bring up Discourse in a browser.
+Obviously this time may vary a lot depending on any number of variables.

 # Debugging

 If you experience problems and want to add debugging output to the script,